 aMatrixUser[m]: <Psy-Q "hey, it seems you are a Mat"> yes

-To IRC users, there is no such thing as replying to an older message.
+To IRC users, there is no such thing as replying to a specific older message.
+If you want to address someone directly, usually you would put a colon after their nick to get their attention:

 In a similar vein, editing old messages doesn’t work either, it looks something like this when someone edits a message twice: